hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 </div>

 In the previous chapter, We introduced the basic knowledge about terminal on Mac and how to navigate file system in Terminal, using shell, creating the first python script and execute it...
-In this chapter, we want to focus specifically on Python basics, including `variables`, basic `data types`, `arithmetic`, `functions` and several commonly used `modules` you need to know about to get up and going as a python developer.
-After this chapter, you can use python as your daily tool, at least to build a calculator to evaluate your business model or build up your start-up financial plan.
-You can check out [here](https://dnnsociety.org/2018/02/01/calculate-marketing-objective-for-your-media-startup/) for a reference case study, about **Calculate Marketing Objective for Your Media Startup**.
-And you can also find more cases in our DNN website.
+In this chapter, we want to focus on Python basics, including _variables_, basic _data types_, _arithmetic_, _functions_ and several commonly used _modules_.
+After this chapter, you can use python as your daily tool, at least in form of a powerful calculator.

-Tip: search `python` to filter out the cases accomplished by 2017 MA students.

 ## Objective of this week